-If you're looking for the resistance test of the Primary and Secondary Circuits, this article will not help you (in my opinion, the Primary/Secondary resistance test is a complete waste of time and life that does not work around 99% of the time to diagnose a BAD Ignition Coil).
+If you're looking for the resistance test of the primary and secondary circuits, this article won't help you (in my opinion, the primary/secondary resistance test is a complete waste of time and life that does not work around 99% of the time to diagnose a BAD ignition coil).

 To help you navigate this article a little easier, here are its contents at a quick glance:

-The surest symptom that the Ignition Coil (on your Dodge pick up, van, or SUV) has failed is that your vehicle will Crank but No Start due to a Lack of Spark.
+The surest symptom that the ignition coil (on your Dodge pick up, van, or SUV) has failed is that your vehicle will crank but not start due to a lack of spark.

 The following is a very simple explanation of how it works that'll help you make sense of the tests I'll be showing you in the next pages.